dimkauzh/old-vuelto-no-support/INSTALLATION.md

-# Project Name - Installation Guide
+# Vuelto - Installation Guide

 This guide provides step-by-step instructions for setting up a C compiler and SDL2 library on different operating systems.